vladiordachescu/sqlzoo/solutions.md

 ## SELECT basics
 ![world](https://github.com/user-attachments/assets/62b596ad-7c01-4611-a6eb-5060ee894b3a)

 1. The example uses a WHERE clause to show the population of 'France'.
-Note that strings should be in 'single quotes';
+Note that strings should be in 'single quotes';\
-   \nModify it to show the population of Germany
+   Modify it to show the population of Germany

 ```sql
   SELECT population FROM world
   WHERE name = 'Germany';
 ```
 2. Checking a list The word IN allows us to check if an item is in a list.
-The example shows the name and population for the countries 'Brazil', 'Russia', 'India' and 'China'.
+The example shows the name and population for the countries 'Brazil', 'Russia', 'India' and 'China'.\
-   \nShow the name and the population for 'Sweden', 'Norway' and 'Denmark'.
+   Show the name and the population for 'Sweden', 'Norway' and 'Denmark'.

 ```sql
   SELECT name, population FROM world